 In this era of trusting ALL the experts, I am worried that we have forgotten to trust the one who gave us these children, the one whose children they are.
 God gave the most important job to parents, and he trusts us, the parents, more than the experts.

-I used to get frozen when preparing to teach something to my kids–thinking I needed to have a well-established lesson plan–specific, with all the questions written out I would ask, with possible answers and scenarios written down and thought out, plus a great attention activity and a one-liner ending to drive it home.
+I used to get frozen when preparing to teach something to my kids–thinking I needed to have a well-established lesson plan–specific, with all the questions written out and possible answers and scenarios written down, plus a great attention activity and a one-liner ending to drive it home.
 Do you do this?

 It’s time to stop!